 What to expect from this blog

 This site is the hub for my writing and speaking.
 It includes articles, prayers, quotes, videos and occasional recordings of sermons.
-If you wish to receive a weekly digest of the posts, you can subscribe right here.

 My Professional Story

 I serve as the Senior Rabbi of Congregation Solel in suburban Chicago.
 The congregation began in 1957, and our membership numbers about 500 families.
 The Hebrew word “Solel” means “Pathfinder,” and it’s derived from a verse in the Book of Isaiah.

 As a congregation, while serving the needs of our members, we also seek to blaze new paths in Jewish life.
 You can learn all about the array of activities we do by clicking here.